 The Company has developed and adopted a Risk Management Policy that ensures the appropriate management of risks in line with its internal systems and culture.
 The Company perceives risk management as a means of value optimization.
-The Company also recognizes the importance of internal controls and risk management in sustaining the business continuity and endeavours to make risk management and control as essential components of the business environment which is exposed to different modalities of risks arising from both internal and external sources.
-Risks are assessed department-wise such as financial risks, information technology-related risks, legal risks, accounting fraud, etc. It further assists the Board in fulfilling its corporate governance oversight responsibilities about the identification, evaluation, and mitigation of operational, strategic, and external environment risks.
+The Company also recognizes the importance of internal controls and risk management in sustaining business continuity.
+The company endeavours to make risk management and control essential components of the business environment exposed to different modalities of risks arising from internal and external sources.
+Risks are assessed department-wise such as financial risks, information technology-related risks, legal risks, accounting fraud, etc. It further assists the Board in fulfilling its corporate governance oversight responsibilities about identifying, evaluating, and mitigating operational, strategic, and external environment risks.